-Benjamin is an interdisciplinary designer, web-developer and community organiser based in Lausanne, Switzerland.
-He has several years experience designing and building websites, mobile apps and design systems for clients including the Swiss government, European startups web-agencies and, more recently, community projects.
-Beside his web work, Benjamin is also a founding co-organiser of ReclaimFutures, a technology and culture conference that took place in September 2020 and included the work of over 30 speakers and artists.
-Benjamin is also a core coorganiser of Loose Antenna, a community run and oriented web-radio, launched in June 2020.
+Ellis is an interdisciplinary designer, web-developer and community organiser based in Lausanne, Switzerland.
+They have several years experience designing and building websites, mobile apps and design systems for clients including the Swiss government, European startups web-agencies and, more recently, community projects.
+Beside their web work, Ellis is also a founding co-organiser of ReclaimFutures, a technology and culture conference that took place in September 2020 and included the work of over 30 speakers and artists.
+Ellis is also a core coorganiser of Loose Antenna, a community run and oriented web-radio, launched in June 2020.

 Rose Regina Lawrence is an independent security researcher.
 Since 2011, she has focused on issues of surveillance and digital security for activists, journalists, lawyers, and other human rights defenders.
 She developed and ran the Jail Support coordination hotline for Occupy Wall Street.
 Her experience includes supporting both independent human rights advocates and organisations, such as Mozilla, Software Freedom Law Center, and most recently, Tactical Tech, as their Digital Security Coordinator.

 Executive Director, Simply Secure